Essentials for New Day Students

 There are many campus clubs available to students.
 Any student can join these clubs, and, if there is an interest in starting a new club, students need only to find a like-minded faculty member to help start a new club.
 The Resident Activities Committee (RAC) and Student Council also organize many activities throughout the year.

 A variety of community service opportunities, including projects with senior citizens, young children, the local homeless population, and the environment are available.
-The director of residence and director of student activities, Ms. Marisa Knowles (email@example.com), can help steer you toward a club that suits you.
+The director of student activities, Ms. Marisa Knowles ’06 (firstname.lastname@example.org), can help steer you toward a club that suits you.

 Because many of our interscholastic sports teams will have contests in the first week of school, pre-season training in August provides our student-athletes with an important opportunity to prepare for these contests, build friendships, and settle into campus in advance of the opening days of school.
-If you are planning to attend pre-season training, please complete the Fall Pre-Season Planning Form as soon as possible, so that we can plan for the housing of resident students.
+If you are planning to attend pre-season training, please sign up by filling out the form on your Pirate Page.

 In order to participate in sports at Stevenson, students must submit an annual physical by a medical doctor to the health center or athletic office before the student’s first workout.
-No incoming player may participate in any team workouts until current documentation (June 1, 2018, or later) is submitted.
+No incoming player may participate in any team workouts until current documentation (June 1, 2020, or later) is submitted.
 Sport-specific dates can be found on the pre-season page on the website here.
-For more information regarding a specific sport, please contact the athletic director, Mr. Justin Clymo, (firstname.lastname@example.org).
+For more information regarding a specific sport or the pre-season start dates, please contact the athletic director, Mr. Justin Clymo ’93, at email@example.com.

 Because Stevenson is a boarding school, we have an unusually robust number of on-campus activities all weekend long that day students are encouraged to join.
 There are numerous athletic events at school, and on-duty faculty members sponsor activities every weekend, from dorm movies to baking in their homes to hikes in Big Sur.
-A weekly list of weekend activities can be found here, and almost all are open to day students.
-Athletic facilities are open for pick-up games, and the pool is open with a lifeguard on duty almost every Saturday and Sunday in the fall and spring.
+A sampling of weekend activities can be found via the Weekend Activities link on this page, and almost all are open to day students.
+Athletic facilities are open for pick-up games, and the pool is open with a lifeguard on duty a few weekends during the fall and spring.
 You are also invited to take advantage of the Stevenson bus that has a regular weekend schedule leaving from Douglas Hall, taking students to Del Monte Center for movie outings and Carmel for dinner out or a trip to the beach.

 The school is committed to a student dress code that permits relative comfort in a variety of learning environments, encourages an appropriate degree of personal expression without causing distraction or offense to others, maintains equity, and contributes to the decorum and general seriousness of purpose that is meant to characterize community life during the school day.
 The dress code is in effect for all school appointments from 7:00 a.m. until the end of the class day.